Engelberg/instaparse/README.md

 	=> (paren-ab-hide-tag "(aba)")
 	[:paren-wrapped "a" "b" "a"]

-You might wonder what would happen if you hid the top-level root tag as well.
+You might wonder what would happen if we hid the root tag as well.
 Let's take a look:

 	(def paren-ab-hide-both-tags
 	  (insta/parser